Naokir0/Naokir0/README.md

 ## 🌐 **About Me**

 Hello there! 👋 I'm **Ahmed**, a college student and cybersecurity enthusiast who enjoys exploring the world of ethical hacking, securing systems, and building reliable software solutions.
-My mission is to combine technical expertise with creativity to make the digital world safer.
+My mission is to combine technical expertise with creativity to make the digital world safer and better.

-- 🔭 I’m currently working on: **[Your Current Project, e.g., Penetration Testing Labs, or Web Security Tools]**
+- 🔭 I’m currently working on: **Building, securing and improving a local data center on premise**
-- 🌱 I’m learning: **[Your Focus, e.g., Python for Cybersecurity, OWASP Top 10, or Cloud Security]**
+- 🌱 I’m learning: **Everything about Network security, Management tools for companies, Monitoring vulnerabilities and threats**
-- 💬 Ask me about: **Cybersecurity, Networking, Web Development**
+- 💬 Ask me about: **Cybersecurity, Networking, Web Development, Data (I'm only getting started CHILL)**
-- ⚡ Fun fact: **[Something fun about yourself, e.g., "I can solve a Rubik’s Cube in under a minute!"]**
+- ⚡ Fun fact: **Any device connected to the internet is by DEFAULT vulnerable <3 (Sleep well)**

 ---